Japanese Tea Varieties Everything you need to know

 Kukicha

-This green tea is produced from stems and twigs of the tea plant.
-These must be at least 3 years old.
-This means that this variety also contains hardly any caffeine.
+This green tea is made from the stems and twigs of the tea plant.
+These must be at least three years old.
+As a result, this variety contains very little caffeine.

 Houjicha